 - 12. Site cover for each lot is not to exceed that shown in the Plan of Development table. - 13.
 Private open space, must be provided and is not less than 15m2 with a minimum dimension of 3.0m and is directly accessible from a living area.
-Where these private open spaces are provided in the form of an upper level balcony, a ground level and provide space for clothes drving.
+Where these private open spaces are provided in the form of an upper level balcony, a ground level courtyard must also be provided to assist with cross ventilation and provide space for clothes drving.